justdanyul/binance-asyncio/README.md

-# Welcome to binance asyncio v0.1.2
+# Welcome to binance-asyncio

 This is an unofficial wrapper for the Binance API, as per the license, its provided with no guarantee, so use it at your own risk.

 ## Current status

-Currently, in short, this library offer good coverage of the web-sockets, and terrible coverage for everything else.
+This is very much work-in-process, currently, this library offer fairly good coverage of the web-sockets, and terrible coverage for everything else.

 ## Quick start